carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 # exit
 #
 ```
 Here, the value of environment variable `MSG_KEY` is still not updated.
-To reflect the new changes of configmap we have to re-start the pod manually.
+To reflect the new changes of ConfigMap we have to re-start the pod manually.

 ```bash
 $ kubectl delete pod simple-app-657f9c8494-t2pw9